jonasacres/easysafe-doc/README.md

 Bruce Schneier points out in Applied Cryptography that if the energy of a typical supernova could be dedicated to computation in an idealized system operating with maximum theoretical efficiency at the average temperature of the universe, then that system could count to approximately 2^219.
 This is several hundred billion times less expensive than counting to 2^256.
 This does not account for any of the energy needed to perform any calculations with this counter.

 The prediction that the adversary will have access to billions of supernovas worth of energy for the present-day value of $0.001 suggests that the model strongly overestimates the adversary's capabilities.
+Therefore, the actual life expectancy of a passphrase may be much greater than what is predicted in this section.

 ##### Inadequacy of ordinary passphrases
 Weak passphrase selection is an ongoing problem in information security.
 Even given a key derivation function that is extremely expensive by current standards, the most commonly-used passwords are economical to attack even today.
 Users must select passphrases much stronger than what is typically selected today for EasySafe to provide a reasonable assurance of confidentiality.